Today we’re showing you how to maximize kitchen space with some kitchen storage improvements.

 Then you can start loading things in.

-Verdict on the Pullouts
+Verdict on Pullouts For Kitchen Storage

 After testing out the pullouts for a while, we decided that we weren’t fond of using them in the lower cabinets.
 Things kept getting knocked over because they were too shallow.
 We also didn’t like having to open things twice: the doors and then the pull-outs.
 We made the decision to replace the doors on the next set of lower cabinets with pot drawers instead, as you’ll see later.